gibbonCode/GIBBON/README.md

 * Many of the `DEMO_` files focus on the use of FEBio.
 The demo `DEMO_FEBio_block_uniaxial_compression` for instance features a simple cube that undergoes a 30% compression.
 Other demos focus on different load types, single versus multi-step analysis, different materials and inverse analysis (e.g. `DEMO_FEBio_iFEA_uniaxial_01`).

 # Testing <a name="Test"></a>
 GIBBON's core functionality can be tested by running `testGibbon('all','test');`.
 Use `testGibbon('demo','test');` or `testGibbon('help','test');` for running the demo or help files only.
 Use the `'publish'` option to test and publish the output to the integrated help and documentation`testGibbon('all','publish');`.
-GIBBON is developed using the most recent MATLAB version (2017) and has been tested on Windows 10, Ubuntu 14.10/16.04/17.10, and Mac OS.
-GIBBON should be largely compatible with MATLAB release 2014 and later.
-Please report any issues you have in relation to operational systems.
-Geodesic remeshing (`DEMO_geodesic_remeshing`) currently only works for Windows OS.
+GIBBON is currently developed and tested using the most recent version of MATLAB (or the latest pre-release) and has been tested on Windows 10, Ubuntu 14.10/16.04/17.10, and Mac OS.
+Most of GIBBON's functionality is compatible with older MATLAB versions, especially MATLAB R2014a and newer (Delaunay tessellation and toolbox help integration are amongst things that have undergone large change).
+Please inform the developers (or open an issue) if a particular function does not work for your MATLAB environment.
+It is likely that codes can be altered to work for your version.
-For FEA FEBio version 2.5.0 and later is recommended.
+A large portion of GIBBON's functionality does not rely on special MATLAB toolboxes.
+However some functions do.
+Here is a list of toolboxes which appear to be used in GIBBON:
+* Image Processing Toolbox
+* Bioinformatics Toolbox
+* Statistics and Machine Learning Toolbox
+* Computer Vision System Toolbox
+* Neural Network Toolbox
+* Symbolic Math Toolbox
+* Curve Fitting Toolbox
+* Parallel Computing Toolbox
+* Mapping Toolbox

+Geodesic remeshing (`DEMO_geodesic_remeshing`) currently only works for Windows OS, for other operational systems special mex file compilation is required or an alternative (experimental function) is used.

 # License <a name="License"></a>
 [![License](https://img.shields.io/badge/License-GNU_GPLv3-orange.svg)](https://github.com/gibbonCode/GIBBON/blob/master/LICENSE)